Yoava95/saferoute-ai/README.md

 ## Missile Hit Scraper

-`scrape_rocketalert.py` collects recent rocket alert reports from [rocketalert.live](https://rocketalert.live/).
-The dataset is stored in `missile_hits.json` and is automatically updated every 12 hours when the scraper is running.
+`scrape_rocketalert.py` collects rocket alert reports from [rocketalert.live](https://rocketalert.live/).
+The dataset is stored in `missile_hits.json` and automatically updated once per day.
+On the first run it downloads all available history starting 12 June 2024; subsequent runs only fetch new alerts.
 Install required packages and start the scraper with:

 ```bash
 pip install -r requirements.txt